- The sale is conducted by:

 By taking part in our sales any person agrees to these condition, be it directly through us or through one of our partners which allow bidders to bid with us.

 - The auction house reserves the right to refuse bidders or to request a deposit from certain bidders.
-Deposits will be deducted from payable invoices for winning bidders or completely refunded on the first working day following the auction, in case of a non-winning bidder.
+Deposits will be deducted from payable invoices for winning bidders or completely refunded within 10 working days following the auction, in case of a non-winning bidder.